Robots that Evolve with Us: Modular Co-Design for Personalization, Adaptability, and Sustainability

 Our findings indicate that personalization, adaptability, and sustainability are not isolated qualities but mutually reinforcing dimensions of modular robot design.
 This integration addresses a persistent gap in prior HRI and design research.
 Much of the existing work has examined these dimensions in isolation: personalization has been treated as a question of user preference or short-term customization \cite{Bahar2019Personalization, lacroix2023s, lee2012personalization}, adaptability has oftentimes been reduced to technical self-reconfiguration without user involvement \cite{yim2000polybot}, and sustainability has oftentimes been framed in terms of energy efficiency or material recycling rather than long-term relational continuity \cite{blevis2007sustainable, scheutz2021envirobots}.

 The only design-theoretical attempt to integrate these strands so far is the recent Sustainability, Adaptability, and Modularity (SAM) framework \cite{chen2025sustainable}.
 SAM usefully highlights the interdependence of these three qualities, positioning sustainability as the overarching aim, modularity as the enabling mechanism, and adaptability as the dynamic capacity to evolve with users’ needs.
-However, SAM remains a speculative and conceptual vision: it provides a vocabulary for thinking about lifespan-oriented design but does not offer methods, practices, or empirical grounding for how such integration might unfold in real design contexts.
+Our work takes this agenda as a starting point and asks how it plays out when people actually co-design modular robots for their own lives.